ARTFL-Project/PhiloLogic4/docs/database_loading.md

 * The PhiloLogic4 Parser class is fully configurable from the load script--you can change any Xpaths you want, or even supply a replacement Parser class if you need to.
 * The load script is designed to be short, and easy to understand and modify.

 The most important pieces of information in any load script are the system setup variables at the top of the file.
 These will give immediate errors if they aren't set up right.

+You can find the load script in extras/load_script.py.

 #### System Configuration ####